Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Ommited Proofs

 \subsection{Proof of Theorem~\ref{thm:GDRO-EXP3}}

-Observe that Algorithm~\ref{alg:GDRO-EXP3} is stochastic no-regret dynamics with OGD, Hedge, and the same gradient estimators as above.
-From Theorem~\ref{thm:general}, it suffices to bound the local norm with respect to the entropy regularizer.
+Observe that Algorithm~\ref{alg:GDRO-EXP3} is stochastic no-regret dynamics with OGD, EXP3P, and the same gradient estimators as above.
+Without loss of generality, we can assume $M=1$; general case follows scaling the loss functions accordingly.
+Using the regret bound in Theorem~\ref{thm:EXP3P}, we have